PedroRASB/SegmentationFromReports/report_extraction/README.md

 	•	DATA_PATH: path to reports (csv)
 	•	SAVE_NAME: path to output (csv)
 	•	STEP: LLM task.
 Set to 'type and size multi-organ'
 	•	LLM_SIZE (small/large/deepseek): which LLM to load.
-Large means Llama 3.1 70B AWQ.
 You can easily use other LLMs by editing the command vllm serve inside LaunchMultiGPUFlex.sh
 	•	NUM_GPUS: number of GPUs to use.
 The more the better
 	•	INST_PER_GPU: LLM instances per GPU.
 Set to 1
 	•	GPU_PER_INST (overrides INST_PER_GPU): how many GPUs are used by each LLM instance.
 This depends on your GPU memory.
 Each LLM uses about 80GB.
 Thus, you want GPU_PER_INST*GPU memory ~= 80.
 E.g., set to 2 for GPUs with 40GB, and 1 for GPUs with 80GB